 W&R SETA’s defective leadership condones practices that exploit and victimise the youth and vulnerable.
-W&R SETA fails legislation and the public by not knowing legislation and not monitoring industry stakeholders or engaging when the public raise concerns.
+W&R SETA fails legislation and the public by not knowing legislation and not monitoring industry stakeholders or engaging when the public raises concerns.
 The DHET must note the W&R SETA neglect of duty and inability to perform.

 Open letter to the W&R SETA